 The following significant accounting policies are updates to our significant accounting policies from our Annual Report on Form 10-K for the fiscal year ended January 1, 2023.
 Refer to our Annual Report on Form 10-K for the fiscal year ended January 1, 2023 for the full list of our significant accounting policies.
-There have been no material changes to our significant accounting policies disclosed in the Form 10-K.
+There have been no material changes or updates to our significant accounting policies disclosed in the Form 10-K except as updated below.